 - Federal Pell Grant

 - Federal Supplemental Educational Opportunity Grant (FSEOG)

 **Virginia Commonwealth Grant is also submit to the Return of Title IV Calculation.

 - Any amounts attributed to your loans will be repaid in accordance with the terms of your promissory note.

 - Amounts to be returned to grants are reduced by 50%.

 - If the Business Office does not hear from you within 45 days, we are obligated to send your outstanding balance to the federal government for collection.

 - A hold will be placed on your records until the repayment has been made in full.
 This hold will prevent you from obtaining an academic transcript.

-If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in Enrollment Services before doing so for information on how it may affect your financial aid and your Academic Progress.
+If you need to withdraw from all of your classes, you are encouraged to speak to a financial aid representative in Advising Services before doing so for information on how it may affect your financial aid and your Academic Progress.